 He also was registrar of Nottingham County Court for over forty years and one of the founders of the Robin Hood Regiment of Volunteers.

-Edwin Patchitt died at the Queen's Hotel in Hastings on 6 February 1888 and on 11 February he was buried in Church Cemetery, Nottingham, which he had designed and managed the construction.
+Edwin Patchitt died at the Queen's Hotel in Hastings on 6 February 1888 and on 11 February he was buried in Church Cemetery, Nottingham, which he had helped to design and for which he managed the construction.